 - “Applicable Legal Requirements” — any and all international, European Union, national, provincial or local law, regulation, order, statute, administrative order or treaty, judgment, court order, code of conduct (whether or not binding), guidance or any other requirement of any relevant government or government agency or regulatory authority, as they apply to either or both of the Parties in the performance of the Terms.

-- “Controller Personal Data” — any information relating to an identified or identifiable natural person, which is either supplied by Controller to Processor, or which is collected or generated by Processor, in both cases in order for Processor to provide its services under the Terms, and as further described in SCHEDULE A – DETAILS OF PROCESSING.
+- “Controller Personal Data” — any information relating to an identified or identifiable natural person, which is either supplied by Controller to Processor, or which is collected or generated by Processor under instruction from Controller as part of the Service, in both cases in order for Processor to provide its services under the Terms, and as further described in ANNEX 1 – DETAILS OF PROCESSING.

 - “Data Breach” — a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Controller Personal Data transmitted, stored or otherwise processed by Processor.